rokambol/Minute-a-lot-game/README.md

 5. when 10 question are answer user is redirect to round 3 which have only 3 questions but require user to input it answer if the field, because round 3 is most difficult in the game for each correct answer user double it current score and if user answer all questions from round 3 correctly total user point double again(score an check answer use the same methodology as round 1 and 2).

 6. After they finish round 3 game redirect user to lederboard page where they can see how they do compare with other users. leaderboard page can also be accessed by clicking the View Leaderboard navigation item (see base template).

 7. When the user clicks the log-out button in the nav bar, their session will be discarded and a Logged Out page will appear to confirm they logged out and to thank them for playing.

+8. After round 1 question finish they are waiting period of 3 seconds before round 2 start

+8. After round 2 question finish they are waiting period of 3 second before round 3 start

 ### Features Left to Implement
 - Due to Heroku's lack of file persistence, usernames and scores aren't currently registered in a permanent way.
 I would like to change this to a database in future so user details are perpetuated.